hatfieldlibrary/adore-djatoka/README.txt

 * Linux x86_64
 * Solaris Sparc (32bit)
 * Mac OS-X (Intel)

-Kakadu Libraries still need to be built for the following:
 * Windows-i586
-* Solaris Sparcv9

 Please contact me if you'd like to help with managing the djatoka versions of the Kakadu Libraries.
 Developers who would like to obtain the Kakadu Software source code modifications used in djatoka will need to purchase a license from  Kakadu Software <http://www.kakadusoftware.com/>.
 Non-Commerical licenses can be purchased for AUD $ 250.